blank_375_300

 Cost: Free!

-Hear from BCO astronomer Alan Giltinan on how the observatory can detect exoplanets, and some of the cutting edge research being performed by other institutions.
+Hear from BCO staff on how the observatory can detect exoplanets, and some of the cutting edge research being performed by other institutions.

-We’ll also have a chance to take in the Moon using some of the astronomy teams’ telescopes, weather permitting. **Cancelled due to inclement weather.**
+We’ll also have a chance to take in the Moon thanks to our friends at Cork Astronomy Club! (*Weather permitting).

 This event is completely free.
 Participants simply need to answer survey questions before and after the game.